Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Updated on:

 I still remember the summer my neighbor gifted me a basket overflowing with Black Beauty zucchinis from her garden.
 I had never seen such glossy, deep green vegetables in my life.
 Curious, I sliced one up, grilled it with olive oil and sea salt and it was love at first bite.
 That moment turned into a kitchen obsession, and I’ve since grown my own every season.
-This recipe is one of my absolute favorites, simple enough for weeknights but impressive for guests.
+This Black Beauty zucchini recipe is one of my absolute favorites, simple enough for weeknights but impressive for guests.
 Trust me, once you cook with Black Beauty zucchini, you’ll never go back to store-bought squash again.

 black beauty zucchini on rustic kitchen table